 - To provide all of these services in a professional and courteous manner which complies with the Charter of the City of Royal Oak and the constitution and laws of the State of Michigan

 The Assessor’s Office uniformly and accurately values all taxable property in the City of Royal Oak.
 The office is responsible for preparing the Assessment Rolls and Tax Rolls of the City for all classes of property subject to taxation.
 The State Constitution and statutes require that, notwithstanding any other provision of law, the assessed values placed upon the assessment roll shall be at fifty percent (50%) of true cash value.

 Passed by the voters in March of 1994, Proposal A placed additional limits on values used to compute property taxes.
 Starting in 1995, property taxes were calculated using “taxable value”.
 This value is capped by the inflation rate multiplier until a property transfers ownerships.
 Prior to Proposal A, taxes were calculated on the “State Equalized Value” (SEV).
 This value represents market or true cash value and changed annually regardless of changes in ownership.

 The Assessor’s Office is a valuable source of information for the public, maintaining data on each parcel of property in the City.
-This includes plat maps and record cards for over 25,000 real property parcels.
-Approximately 2000 parcels are personal property which are maintained by contract with Tax Management Associates.
+This includes plat maps and record cards for almost 26,000 real property parcels.
+Approximately 2,100 parcels are personal property which are maintained by contract with Tax Management Associates.
 The total parcels include, as well as ad valorem parcels, Industrial Facilities Tax (IFT), Tax Increment Financing Authority (TIFA), Downtown Development Authority (DDA) and Brownfield Redevelopment Authority properties.

 Principal Residence Exemption